 “Hang It Up” doesn’t mean it’s time to give up (although I continue to hear stories of incredible anxiety).
 Several years ago, I bought a plaque that says “I Will Not Worry,” with the Scripture reference in smaller letters underneath.
 Philippians 4:6 reminds us to “Be anxious about nothing!”
 And there are many times we all have to remember that.

 A wise priest once told me that worrying is a sin against God, since it means we’re forgetting that He is in control.
-The best we can do is keep planting as many seeds as we can, water them, hoe around them, and manure them every now and then to help them grow.
+The best we can do is keep planting as many seeds as we can, water them, hoe around them, and manure them every now and then (too much manure isn’t good…another good thing to keep in mind) to help them grow.

 Create door hangers.

 Think of the “Do Not Disturb” signs you hang on a hotel room door, but these ones promote your school, as shown in the photo.
-Some schools have them professionally designed, printed by a local printer who supports (that is, who will print them as a contribution to) your school, and could promote your school’s upcoming open house or other event.
+Some schools have them professionally designed, printed by a local printer who supports (that is, who will print them as a contribution to) your school, and could promote your school’s upcoming “Come and See” event.
+Don’t call them “Open House” events anymore (If you want to know why, email me at firstname.lastname@example.org with the words “No Open House” in the subject line – and it’s not because we’re in the middle of a pandemic, either).
 But if you lead an elementary school, you can have your students create them on some heavy card stock, choosing from some templates that you provide to offer some guidelines and samples.
 Remember to include the name of your school, it’s Web site address and a phone number so parents can call to find out more information.
 And that’s about all the text you need.
 Don’t put a lot of words on it.